federgraph/RiggVar-RG38/doc/RotaForm1.md

   end;
 ```
 TRotaform1 implements a 2D graph - but note that it can be rotated around 3 axis with the mouse.
-The model has 3D coordinates, which will be transformed before drawing to the canvas.
+The model has 3D coordinates which will be transformed *before drawing to the canvas*.

 The graph is drawn onto Image.Bitmap.Canvas
-and the Image component will handle OnMouseDown, OnMouseMove, and OnMouseUp events.
+and the image component will handle OnMouseDown, OnMouseMove and OnMouseUp events.

 I am using a special *TOriginalImage* component to support dragging the application from a high resolution monitor to a normal monitor.
 This may be of interest to the developer.